gvwilson/thirdbit/_posts/2018/2018-08-13-authoring.md

 ---

 In the beginning was the finger, and paint, and the wall of the cave.
-Whoever painted the first pictures this way could create whatever they wanted---the medium allowed them to create anything they could imagine.
+Whoever painted the first pictures this way could create whatever they wanted—the medium allowed them to create anything they could imagine.
 So did pens and paper:
 pictures and text could be arranged on the page